ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 _(version 12 and later only)_

-triggered each frame after the mouse cursor is painted and immediately before the virtual screen is copied to the screen.
+triggered every frame after the mouse cursor is painted and immediately before the game is presented on the screen.

 **data value:** _\*\* See Note 1 below_